smrmaheshkumar/DevOps_Santhosh_Shankar/Santhosh/DevOps_Commands_Santhosh.md

 # DevOps

 ## DevOps:-
 DevOps is the combination of cultural philosophies, practices and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
 This speed enables organizations to better serve their customers and compete more effectively in the market.

 ## Git:-
 Git is a distributed version-control system for tracking changes in source code during software development.
 It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
 Its goals include speed, data integrity, and support for distributed, non-linear workflows.
 Wikipedia

 ## To Setup the configuration:

-                     	$ git config - -global user.name “smrmaheshkumar”
+	$ git config --global user.name “smrmaheshkumar”

-$ git config - -global user.email “smr.maheshkumar@gmail.com”
+	$ git config --global user.email “smr.maheshkumar@gmail.com”

-To check the above status:
+## To check the above status:

-$ git config - -global - -list
+	$ git config --global --list

 	Seeing Git’s user-based config file

 	$ cat ~/.gitconfig

 ## Git Commands:

 ## Pushing to Github:
  	$ git init				: Initializes the git
  	$ git add filename or git add .